 First, they point out about 147 things that were wrong with Taitz’s filing, in order, like they cannot even believe it.
 (And they probably cannot believe it, because how was this lady admitted to the bar?
 Confused face!)
 Then they get to the part we wanna know about, which is why the fuck Orly Taitz thinks that having been registered as a Democrat once makes someone ineligible to run as a Republican?
 Yeah, Ms. Taitz doesn’t really answer that?

 We have carefully reviewed Taitz’s complaint and the record.
 Her fraud claim is based on the assumption Dunn knew he was ineligible to run as a Republican candidate and therefore misrepresented his eligibility status by declaring his candidacy.
 The alleged misrepresentations are all premised on Dunn’s alleged intentional failure to disclose some information on his California voter registration card.
-Specifically, Taitz asserts Dunn failed to disclose prior expired voter registrations in Texas and Florida.Dr.
-Gundry reveals the top 3 common foods that you would have never guessed were the cause of your fatigue.
+Specifically, Taitz asserts Dunn failed to disclose prior expired voter registrations in Texas and Florida.Beverly Hills surgeon explains at home fix for crepey skin around the arms, legs, and stomach.

 However, Taitz provided no authority to support the premise of her argument.
 She failed to cite any legal authority holding Dunn’s failure to disclose past registrations on his California voter registration card rendered him ineligible to run as Republican candidate.
 Indeed, she provided no legal basis to explain why Dunn’s voter registration card had any relevancy to his eligibility as a candidate.
 As such, there is no reason to assume Dunn knew he was allegedly ineligible to run as a Republican candidate, i.e., he made no misrepresentation.